This is the basic DIY flaxseed gel recipe you can find everywhere.

-Place the flaxseeds covered with water in a pot and bring to a boil.
+Place the flaxseeds covered with water in a pot and bring them to a boil.

-When it reaches the consistency you are looking for take out of the heat and strain.
+When it reaches the consistency you are looking for, remove it from the heat and strain.
 I started with a strainer, squeezing the gel with a spoon and then tapping the edge of the strainer with my hand.

-But I really wanted to squeeze all the gel out of the seeds and couldn’t do it with the strainer.
-Since I didn’t have a cheesecloth or a pantyhose I started to look around and found a laundry bag I use for delicate items.
+I really wanted to squeeze all the gel out of the seeds, but I couldn’t do it with the strainer.
+Since I didn’t have a cheesecloth or pantyhose, I started to look around and found a laundry bag I use for delicate items.
 And it worked like a charm.

 I was able to completely squeeze all the gel out of the seeds.
-If you are using a preservative wait until it has cooled to add it and mix very well.
+If you are using a preservative, wait until it has cooled to add it, and mix it very well.

-And here is the ready to use flaxseed gel.
-Place it in a sterilized container and refrigerate.
-If you are not using a preservative it can last up to 2 weeks if kept in the fridge.
+And here it is, ready-to-use flaxseed gel.
+Place it in a sterilized container and refrigerate it.
+If you are not using a preservative, it can last about a week if kept in the fridge.

 How to Make DIY Flaxseed Gel Last Longer